 - Restricting entry of vehicles at designated locations.

-- Raising awareness about nature and conservation through field activities, workshops and other programs.
+- Raising awareness about nature and conservation through field activities, workshops, and other programs.

-Alien species from abroad can drive away native species, prey on rare species and threaten native habitats.
+Alien species from abroad can drive away native species, prey on rare species, and threaten native habitats.
 Stakeholders at national parks actively monitor or eradicate foreign plants and invasive species.
 There are also laws in place that prohibit the import and cultivation of alien species, such as the Invasive Alien Species Act of 2004.

-Alien Fish Species at Onneto Yunotaki Falls
+Alien fish species at Onneto Yunotaki Falls

 Onneto Yunotaki Falls is a hot spring waterfall in Akan-Mashu National Park.
-Tropical fish, such as tilapias and guppies, were released into pools near the waterfall in the 1980s.
+Tropical fish such as tilapias and guppies were released into pools near the waterfall in the 1980s.
 Their population grew to over 15,000 in 2009.
 They fed on native algae communities that are essential for the local ecosystem, so the Ministry of the Environment decided to take action.

-Warm water, essential for the survival of tropical fish, is provided all year round by Yunotaki Falls.
-In an effort to eradicate the fish, the Ministry of the Environment set up pipes to divert warm water away from the pools and bring in cold water.
+Warm water essential for the survival of tropical fish is provided all year round by Yunotaki Falls.
+In an effort to eradicate the fish, the Ministry of the Environment set up pipes to divert warm water away from the pools, and bring in cold water.
 The drop in water temperature led to the decline and eventual eradication of all alien fish species in recent years.

-Maintaining Facilities at Daisetsuzan National Park
+Hiking trail maintenance at Daisetsuzan National Park